Get in Touch

 • Credential management: API keys, SSH keys, OAuth tokens, and credential overwrites.

-• User management: role-based access control and team-level permissions.
+• User management: Role-based access control and team-level permissions.

 • Security hardening: SSL setup, SSO configuration, and API access control.

-• Lab: deploy and configure a production-ready n8n instance using Docker Compose.
+• Lab: Deploy and configure a production-ready n8n instance using Docker Compose.

 Monitoring, Logging, and Workflow Observability

-• n8n execution data: viewing, filtering, and exporting workflow run history.
+• n8n execution data: Viewing, filtering, and exporting workflow run history.

 • Structured logging configuration and log level management for debugging.